 Experience real Tallinn with bike!
-Starting from legendary Baltic Station market then off to north with beautiful parks, 1920-s Estonian architecture, post-soviet housing, seaside and to the end of Tallinn tram lines!
-This tour is mixture of city, people and history.
+Starting from legendary Kalamaja living area ( address: Malmi 8) then off to north with beautiful parks, 1920-s Estonian architecture, post-soviet housing, seaside and to the end of Tallinn tram lines!
+This tour is a mixture of city, people and history.
 So instead of clumsy stone brick road in old town, enjoy the most developing and artistic part of the city!

 Time: 2.5-3 hours

 Distance: 18 km

 Excluded: food & drinks (For private groups is possible to add lunch and drinks)